What is the Arkansas Social Media Safety Act?

 Arkansas to Regulate Children’s Social Media Use with Age Verification and a Private Right of Action

 Arkansas is the second state to restrict social media use by children.
-Newly approved Act 689, also known as the Social Media Safety Act, comes into effect September 1, 2023, requiring age verification and parent consent for user under 18 for newly created social media accounts.
+Newly approved Act 689, also known as the Social Media Safety Act, was supposed to come into effect September 1, 2023, requiring age verification and parent consent for user under 18 for newly created social media accounts.
+However, a federal judge temporarily blocked Arkansas from enforcing the new law.
+U.S. District Judge Timothy L. Brooks granted a preliminary injunction that NetChoice — a tech industry trade group whose members include TikTok, Facebook parent Meta, and X, formerly known as Twitter — had requested against the law.

 Violations carry fines of $2,500 per offense, court costs and reasonable attorney’s fees as ordered by the court or damages resulting from a minor accessing a social media platform without his or her parent's or custodian's consent.